Belén District, Carrillo

 Belén is a district of the Carrillo canton, in the Guanacaste province of Costa Rica.

 Toponymy

 Originally known as Villita (Little Village), its current name of Belén is the Spanish name for Bethlehem and comes in the wake of the festivities that were held each 25 December dedicated to the Child Jesus, since the priest Fray Juan Paz arrived in the community in 1885 and saw the devotion of the people for the Child Jesus of Bethlehem and he proposed the name for that community.

 History

 Belén was created on 16 June 1877 by Decreto 22.
-Segregated from Santa Cruz canton.
-The present church was built in 1969 and the park was built in the period 1974-1978.
+Belén was segregated from Santa Cruz canton.
+The present church was built in 1969, and the park was built in the period 1974-1978.

 Geography

 Belén has an area of km^{2} and an elevation of metres.

 Villages

 Administrative center of the district is the village of Belén.

 Other villages in the district are Alto San Antonio, Cachimbo, Castilla de Oro, Coyolito, Gallina, Juanilama, Loma Bonita, Llano, Ojochal, Palestina, Palmas, Paraíso, Penca, Planes, Poroporo, Río Cañas Nuevo, Santa Ana, Santo Domingo.